 In the near future, Earth’s natural resources have been depleted and now the planet relies on space stations for food.
 In one of those stations, Saturn 3, two scientists, Major Adam (Kirk Douglas, Lust for Life) and his assistant, Alex (Farrah Fawcett, Extremities), work alone together on a harvesting operation.
-Suddenly, a deranged man, Captain Benson (Harvey Keitel, Taxi Driver), arrives at the station with a robot that is supposed to help speed up the production of goods.
-Benson becomes obsessed with Alex and inadvertently transfers his lust to the android and hell breaks loose.
+Suddenly, a deranged man (Harvey Keitel, Taxi Driver) and his android arrives at the station hell breaks loose.

 Reaction & Thoughts: